huntdatacenter/rbgen/README.md

 ./waf-1.8.13 configure
 ./waf-1.8.13
 ```
 Results will appear under the `build/` directory.
-For compilation problems see [the wiki](https://bitbucket.org/gavinband/bgen/wiki/Troubleshooting_compilation).
+For more detail on compilation see [the wiki](https://bitbucket.org/gavinband/bgen/wiki/Troubleshooting_compilation).

 It's also possible to supply an installation prefix
 ```sh